Lionel Messi ensures Barcelona fans the club will fight for every trophy in 2019-20 after only winning La Liga and the Spanish Super Cup in 2018-19.

 "I'm not involved in all these issues," the coach said when asked about sporting director Eric Abidal's trip to Paris this week to meet with PSG to discuss a deal.

 Valverde would prefer to have his squad finalised ahead of Friday's curtain-raiser, though.
 The transfer window remains open until Sept.
-2 in Spain, meaning there's plenty of time for business still to be done.
-The Premier League transfer window shut ahead of the first round of fixtures last weekend.
+2 in Spain, meaning there's plenty of time for business still to be done, while the Premier League transfer window shut ahead of the first round of fixtures last weekend.

 "It's inconvenient, there's no logic to it," Valverde moaned.
 "It's not normal that we start the season with the transfer window still open.